Resource

 Subjects

-The poor communities of color who tend to inhabit neighborhoods targeted for gentrification were often the victims of unfair housing policies from the end of World War II.
-During the postwar economic boom, many suburbs appeared, located on the outskirts of cities.
-They provided the advantages of urban environments without the disadvantages of living in close proximity to others.
-In order to encourage people to move into suburbs, real estate brokers practiced something called blockbusting.
-They encouraged black families to pay a premium to move into particular urban neighborhoods so that white families would sell their houses at a low price to move out to the suburbs.
-After this process was complete, the new majority-African American communities were denied the money they needed to invest in improvements to their neighborhoods through a practice called redlining.
+To encourage people to move into suburbs, real estate brokers practiced something called blockbusting.
+They encouraged Black families to pay a premium to move into particular urban neighborhoods so that white families would sell their houses at a low price to move out to the suburbs.
+After this process was complete, the new minority communities were denied the money they needed to invest in improvements to their neighborhoods through a practice called redlining.
 These factors combined to reduce opportunities in many urban areas.
-As a result, the low cost of moving into those neighborhoods opened them up to gentrification.
+Capital investment shifted away from cities and segregated communities into predominantly white communities.
+Because public services are funded by taxes, a smaller, less affluent tax base left many communities underserved.

 Media Credits